20 Disco Greats / 20 Love Songs: Background

 This album was a collection of cover versions, following on from their successful Sing 20 Number One Hits album released a year earlier.
 The songs contained were cover versions of hit songs from the UK charts spanning the years 1972 to 1981.
 The album was released by Warwick Records (United Kingdom) in November 1981, but failed to replicate the success of the previous one, thus ending their contract with the label.
 Some months later, the group commented on the album; "we recorded [the album] to keep the group together and get our faces on the TV screen where they were advertised".
 On the lack of new material present they said "we didn't bother to release a single or record a proper album because we knew they wouldn't make any impact".
+One of the musicians used on the album was Barry Upton (playing keyboards) who would the following year become a member of Brotherhood of Man, after Lee Sheriden left the band.

 The album contained no single releases.
 The label on the 20 Disco Greats record gives the title as Dance Yourself Dizzy, while the label on 20 Love Songs gives the title as In Love.
 Although listed separately, the songs "Copacabana" and "I'll Go Where Your Music Takes Me" merge into each other, and have been listed as one track on subsequent compilation releases.
 The song "She's out of My Life" is listed as such, but is sung (by member Sandra Stevens) as "He's out of My Life".
 A noticeable trend on the album was the tendency to reverse the sex of the original performer.
 Where songs had been originally performed by males, they were performed here by the female members, such as Rod Stewart's "Do Ya Think I'm Sexy" sung by Sandra and Nicky and Baccara's "Yes Sir I Can Boogie" by Martin and Lee.